kylebot0/Package-BE/README.md

 ```

 ## Usage
-To use the app run the application using
+To run the application using
 ```
 npm run start
 ```
+It only console logs if the server is running.

 ## License
 [MIT License](https://github.com/kylebot0)